scalableminds/webknossos/docs/volume_annotation.md

 If you have enabled *Classic Controls* in the settings sidebar, erasing is also possible with *Right Mouse Drag* within the brush and trace tool (otherwise, right-clicking is mapped to open a context menu).

 The following interactions and modifiers are available when working with the volume annotation tools:
-- `Create New Segment ID`: Creates a new segment ID for labell.
+- `Create New Segment ID`: Creates a new segment ID for labeling.
 Note the little color indicator in the top right corner of the button visualizing the current color of the active segment ID.
-- `Change Brush Size`: Changes the size of the brushing tool.
-- `Overwrite Everything`: When labelling with the brush/trace tool, you can annotate every available voxel without any regard if it was already labelled as a different segment or whether it is unlabelled.
+- `Change Brush Size`: Changes the size of the brushing tool. `Overwrite Everything`When labeling with the brush/trace tool, you can annotate every available voxel without any regard if it was already labeled as a different segment or whether it is unlabelled.
 This allows you to draw over existing segments.
 - `Only Overwrite Empty Areas`: In contrast to the `Overwrite Everything` modifier, the forces the brush/trace tool to only label voxels without any segment ID ("empty areas").
 This is useful when annotating segments that directly touch each other to avoid accidental overwrites.
-- `2D Fill`/ `3D Fill`: Modifies the flood filling tool to work in 2D (in-plane only) or 3D (volumetric fill/re-labelling).
+- `2D Fill`/ `3D Fill`: Modifies the flood filling tool to work in 2D (in-plane only) or 3D (volumetric fill/re-labeling).
 3D flood fill is constrained to a small, regional bounding box for performance reasons.
 Read more about flood fills below.

 ![Adding labels with the Trace tool](./images/volume_trace.gif)
 ![Adding labels with the Brush tool](./images/volume_brush.gif)
 ![Removing labels with the Brush tool](./images/volume_delete.gif)

-In the `Segmentation` tab on the right-hand sidepanel, you can see the segment IDs which are available in your annotation.
+In the `Segmentation` tab on the right-hand side panel, you can see the segment IDs which are available in your annotation.
 You can rename segments as needed.

 The active segment ID under the cursor can be found in the status bar at the bottom of the screen or through the context-sensitive menu on right-click.